 - Health psychology

-After graduating, you could work as a health services administrator, medical manager, or nursing home administrator.
-However, for many of these roles, you’ll need to complete a graduate degree:
+After graduating, you could work as a practice manager, health services administrator, medical manager, health services manager, or a nursing home administrator.
+Some individuals with a bachelor’s degree work as healthcare consultants.
+However, for many of these healthcare management positions, you’ll need to complete a graduate degree.
+Career advancement comes with a master’s degree or even a doctorate degree.

-In these degrees, you’ll study the organizational and business structures within the health care field.
+In a master’s degree program, you’ll study the organizational and business structures within the health care field.
 You’ll study decision-making and problem-solving in an array of situations and structures.
-These programs take approximately two years to complete, although they can take less in an accelerated program, or longer depending on your needs.
+These master’s degree programs take approximately two years to complete, although they can take less in an accelerated program or longer depending on your needs.
 You might specialize in areas like nutrition, policy, auditing, informatics, education, or operations.
-You might be able to take these programs partially online.
+You might be able to take a degree program partially online.
 Courses might include:

 - Economics